cloudspace/api.crunchinator.com/README.md

     > sudo rails s -p 80

+# Code Metric hooks

+We have setup a couple of code metric gems as hooks when you commit and push to github.

+To have those work please add the following symlinks from the root of the project

+    > ln -s ../../config/git_hooks/pre-push ./.git/hooks/pre-push
+    > ln -s ../../config/git_hooks/pre-commit ./.git/hooks/pre-commit

 # API KEYS

 To setup your keys from the root of the project run